-Phillips Lytle has represented clients in dozens of class actions in multi-district, statewide and national litigation.
-In defending against class actions, we are known for opposing class certification, obtaining decertification and achieving early dismissal, where possible.
-We team with legal departments and senior management to implement strategies that complement our clients’ business objectives.
+Phillips Lytle has extensive class action litigation experience representing clients in dozens of multi-district, statewide and national cases.
+In defending against class actions, we are known for strategic opposition to class certification, obtaining decertification, and achieving early dismissal, wherever possible.
+We team with legal departments and senior management to develop and execute strategies that complement our clients’ business objectives.

-Our clients include corporations, financial institutions and consumers, whom we represent in the prosecution and defense of claims relating to securities, environmental, employment, tax, products liability, consumer finance, and other areas of law.
-Our success in class action litigation is due in part to our tradition of learning the client's business well enough to devise legal strategies that fit the company's business objectives.
+Our clients include corporations, financial institutions and consumers, and we prosecute and defend claims in areas of law including securities, environment, employment, tax, product liability, and consumer finance.
+Our success in class action litigation is sustained by our tradition of using our knowledge of clients’ businesses to devise legal strategies that advance their objectives.

 Class actions can be devastating to a company’s business.
 Plaintiffs can number in the thousands, negative press can tarnish a corporation’s image and depress stock prices, and jury awards can threaten the financial strength of the organization.
 Moreover, plaintiffs’ attorneys’ fees are based on the size of the recovery, as well as the time and money spent on the case.
 This formula can turn a single class action victory into a significant event, thereby inspiring the devotion of extraordinary resources toward winning a case.

-Lawsuits of this magnitude require experienced attorneys with proven methods of minimizing the possible impact of class action litigation right from the start.
+Lawsuits of this magnitude require experienced attorneys with proven methods of minimizing the potential impact of class action litigation right from the start.

 - Worked with other firms to defeat cases initially certified as nationwide class actions such as Ilhardt v.
 A.O.
 Smith Corp.

-- Successfully resisted many purported FDCPA class actions by challenging the appropriateness of class representatives, class counsel and/or the claims for class treatment, and by asserting arbitration clauses in the underlying credit agreements
+- Successfully resisted many purported Fair Debt Collection Practices Act (FDCPA) class actions by challenging the appropriateness of class representatives, class counsel and/or the claims for class treatment, and by asserting arbitration clauses in the underlying credit agreements.

-Phillips Lytle’s expertise in products liability, chemical exposure and toxic tort litigation has contributed to our selection as national, regional and statewide counsel in lawsuits involving numerous plaintiffs.
+Phillips Lytle’s expertise in product liability and chemical exposure and toxic tort litigation has contributed to our selection as national, regional and statewide counsel in lawsuits involving numerous plaintiffs.
 Examples include:

-- Defending a class action suit brought by over 40,000 members that arose from compliance actions by governmental agencies
+- Defended a class action suit brought by more than 40,000 members that arose from compliance actions by governmental agencies.

-- Defending a client against efforts to certify a series of class actions brought in Michigan State Court
+- Defended a client against efforts to certify a series of class actions brought in Michigan State Court.

-- Representing clients sued in alleged asbestos disease cases including multi-district litigation
+- Represented clients sued in alleged asbestos disease cases, including multi-district litigation.

-- Defending a major automotive manufacturer in multi-district litigation involving truck wheels
+- Defended a major automotive manufacturer in multi-district litigation involving truck wheels.

-- Defending major manufacturers of industrial chemicals in a medical monitoring class action
+- Defended major manufacturers of industrial chemicals in a medical monitoring class action.

 Our attorneys have represented financial institutions and numerous other businesses in a wide range of class actions.
 Examples include: